MicrosoftDocs/windows-itpro-docs/windows/configuration/start/layout.md

 ### Get the pinnedList JSON

-1. Open the `LayoutModification.json` file in a JSON editor, such as Visual Studio Code or Notepad.
-For more information, see [edit JSON with Visual Studio Code](https://code.visualstudio.com/docs/languages/json).
+1. Open the `LayoutModification.json` file in a JSON editor, such as Visual Studio Code or Notepad
-1. In the file, you see the `pinnedList` section.
-This section includes all of the pinned apps.
-Copy the `pinnedList` content in the JSON file.
-You'll use it in the next section.
+1. The `pinnedList` section includes all of the pinned apps.
+Copy the `pinnedList` content in the JSON file

     In the following example, you see that Microsoft Edge, Microsoft Word, the Microsoft Store app, and Notepad are pinned: